MaJYatGZ/gitATrich/README.md

 # gitATrich
- Get the ATrich Sequences from a give genome.
+ Get the ATrich Sequences from a given DNA seq or genome.

+ Dependent on biopython, numpy, and random.